Frank Howard (baseball): As manager and coach

 Following his retirement as a player, the Milwaukee Brewers hired Howard to manage Spokane for the 1976 season.

 Howard was the hitting coach and then the first base coach for the Brewers from 1977 to 1980 for managers Alex Grammas and George Bamberger before being named manager of the San Diego Padres prior to the 1981 season.
 The Padres finished in last place in both halves of that strike-shortened season, and Howard was fired.
 Their 41–69 overall record was MLB's worst that season, with their .373 winning percentage the lowest in the Padres' history since they were 52–110 (.321) in their inaugural season in 1969.

 Howard became the first base coach with the New York Mets in 1982, where Bamberger was the manager, and took over as manager after Bamberger's resignation in June 1983.
 Howard managed the last 116 games of the 1983 season.
 The Mets finished in last place and the Mets did not retain Howard as manager.
 Instead, he returned as the first base coach the following season.

 Howard rejoined Bamberger with the Brewers as their hitting and first base coach in 1985 and was fired after the 1986 season.
 He became a first base coach for the Seattle Mariners in 1987.
 Howard was the hitting and first base coach for the New York Yankees from 1989 to 1993, the first base coach for the Mets from 1994 to 1996, and the bench coach for the Tampa Bay Devil Rays from 1998 to 1999.
 From 2000 to 2008, he worked for the Yankees as a player development instructor.

 The Washington Nationals inducted Howard in their Ring of Honor in August 2016.

 Personal life

+Howard was often described as an especially nice person, “hard-as-nails physically but as soft as he could be as a person and friend.”

 Howard was married twice.
 His first marriage was to Carol Johanski, a secretary who worked at the Green Bay Press-Gazette.
 The couple met and married in 1958 and settled in Green Bay, Wisconsin, going on to raise six children before divorcing.
 In 1991, Howard married his second wife, Donna.

 Howard died on October 30, 2023, at a hospital in Aldie, Virginia, of complications from a stroke.
 He was 87.
 His body is interred at Allouez Catholic Cemetery in Green Bay, Wisconsin.